Hiking from Gush Halav/Jish along the Gush Halav Stream

 Type of hike: Circular hike.

-Difficulty: The majority of this hike is on either paved roads or dirt footpaths.
+Difficulty: The majority of this hike is on paved roads or dirt footpaths.
 However, there is one section, an ascent on a snake-like dirt footpath which is slightly difficult because of the steep incline.
 There are two stream crossings, but the water is shallow and there are convenient boulders to cross on.
 Nevertheless, walking sticks can be helpful for this and for walking along the river bank.

 Directions and parking: A convenient place to park is by Lamar Beauty in Jish.
-Enter “Lamar beauty, Jish” Close to it is a stairway.
+Enter “Lamar beauty, Jish” into Waze.
+Close to it is a stairway.
 At the top of the colored stairway turn right.
 You are now on an initially paved green-marked trail that will take you past the lower synagogue.
 There are also many other places to park.

 Public transport: There are bus lines to Jish from Safed, Tel Hai and Carmiel.
 Enter into Moovit "Jish."